Learning Optimal Control of Synchronization in Networks of Coupled Oscillators using Genetic Programming-based Symbolic Regression: Methods

 \subsubsection{GP setup}

-This section gives a brief summary of the specific implementation details and the common parameters used in our experimental set up.
-Problem-specific methods and parameters are stated in the respective sections.
+This section gives a brief summary of the specific implementation details and the common parameters used in our experimental setup.
+Hyperparameters have been chosen empirically such that they lead to plausible and interpretable results on the chosen set of examples.
+We did not optimize the hyperparameters for convergence.

-All computer programs are developed in Python using open source software packages.
+All computer programs are developed in Python using open-source software packages.
 The implementation of the GP algorithm uses a customized version of the \textit{deap} module (Distributed Evolutionary Algorithms in Python) \cite{deap2012}.
 Particularly the routines for tree generation, selection, and breeding were adopted unchanged.
 Most of the numerical algorithms in use are provided by the \textit{numpy} and \textit{scipy} modules \cite{numpy2011,scipy2001}.
 Notably, constant optimization is conducted using the Levenberg-Marquardt least squares algorithm (\textit{scipy}) and numerical integration using the dopri5 solver (also \textit{scipy}).
 Random numbers are generated using the Mersenne Twister pseudo-random number generator provided by the \textit{random} module \cite{Matsumoto1998MersenneTwister}.
 Finally, the \textit{sympy} module is used for the simplification of symbolic mathematical expressions generated from the GP runs \cite{sympy2016}.
-The code can be found at \url{https://github.com/ambrosys/glyph}.
+The code can be found at \cite{markus_quade_2017_801819}.

 \tabref{tab:setup} gives an overview of the methods and parameters used for the GP runs.
 Actual implementations can be found under the same name in the \textit{deap} module.